About

 If I were called to express myself, the knots in my stomach got so tight that I’d feel like throwing up.

-• I was afraid of most people because I found the world to be scary and dangerous.
+I was afraid of interacting with most people because I was scared to be embarrassed.

-• I shied away from any leadership opportunity for fear of criticism and failure.
+I shied away from any position or leadership opportunity for fear of criticism and failure.

 They enrolled me in sports.
-They introduced me to martial arts.
+They introduced me to karate.
 They lulled me into student leadership.

 Little by little, I started to feel an emerging sense of energy and purpose in life.

-By the age of 16, the energy ad purpose was in abundant proportions and just waiting to come out.
+By the age of 16, the energy and purpose was in abundant proportions and just waiting to come out.

 Gone was the boy who wanted to stay out of the way.